pnp/sp-dev-fx-webparts/samples/react-chatGPT-app/README.md

-# React-ChatGPT-App
+# Chat GPT App

 ## Summary

-This App is a implemntation of OpenAI ChatGPT-3.
+This App is a implementation of OpenAI ChatGPT-3.
 It runs on SharePoint, Teams as Personal or Teams App and Message Extension.

 ![React-ChatGPT-App](./assets/ChatGPT.png)
 ![React-ChatGPT-App](./assets/chatGPT.gif)